previous week 4 next

 The course is on Garmin Connect.
 From the Garmin Connect page, select "Send to Device" with your Garmin plugged into the USB port.
 Then when it's done, unmount your Garmin, unplug it from the USB, then turn it on.
 For example, in the Edge 500, if you hold the "Page/Menu" button, then go to "Training", then "Courses" it should be there.

-Alternately, we also have the route on BikeRouteToaster.
+Alternately, we also have the route (starting across the street from Arastradero on Alpine, just east of the turn onto Golden Oak) on BikeRouteToaster.
 BikeRouteToaster provides turn-by-turn directions, and allows printing of a queue sheet.

 Second, riders will probably want to ride in small groups.
 The timing code will allow riders to go as slowly as a 10 mph average (6 min per mile) via the preferred route from the top of one climb to the start of the next.
 If you ride slower than this, the extra time will be added to your total.
 So regroups at the top of climbs, within reason, shouldn't be a problem.